qiyfoundation/Qiy-Scheme/Contributor License Agreement - Employed.md

 2.2	I hereby represent and warrant that I have the necessary intellectual property rights and any other ownership rights, and am therefore legally entitled to license my Contributions to a Specification under Article 1 to the Qiy Foundation.

 2.3	Other than as expressly provided in Article 2.2:
-1. Source code contributed for inclusion in a Specification is provided ìAS ISî with no warranties, express or implied, including but not limited to, the warranties of merchantability, fitness for a particular purpose and non-infringement of intellectual property rights and
+1. Source code contributed for inclusion in a Specification is provided ‚ÄúAS IS‚Äù with no warranties, express or implied, including but not limited to, the warranties of merchantability, fitness for a particular purpose and non-infringement of intellectual property rights and
 1. I shall not be held liable in any event for any damages whatsoever (including, without limitation, damages for loss of profits, business interruption, loss of information, or any other pecuniary loss) arising out of or related to the use of or inability to use the source code, which I contributed to a Specification.
 1. With respect to the copyright licenses set out in Article 1, no patent license is granted by implication, estoppel or otherwise.